-To kick off the Campaign, a small group of very generous donors made three year matching pledges to help encourage other donors to give to the Fund as well.
+To kick off the Memorial, a small group of very generous donors made three year matching pledges to help encourage other donors to give to the campaign as well.
 One very generous anonymous donor pledged $15,000 per year for the next three years!
 This donor specified that their gift would have to be matched by younger associates, and TA has already worked through its first round of appeals.
-About 100 of TA’s very youngest associates (those who participated within the past five years) have already given to the Campaign.
+About 100 of TA’s very youngest associates (those who participated within the past five years) have already given to the Memorial.

 To help provide a bit more background regarding Bea’s relationship with TA, here are a few Associates’ reflections: